 Thanksgiving date was changed because of Black Friday.

 At first, the thanksgiving day was celebrated on the fifth Thursday of November.
-Since it was the last day of the month, the shopping season would get short for the shoppers which was disadvantageous for the retailers as well.
+Since it was the last day of the month, the shopping season would get short for the shoppers which were disadvantageous for the retailers as well.
 Therefore, the US president moved the Thanksgiving date to Fourth Thursday in order to extend the shopping season so that people can do shopping for Christmas with full satisfaction.

 Editor’s Pick: DIY Baby Shower Decoration Ideas